Tutorials

 Deploy Your First App from Git

-QuickStack clones your repo, builds the Docker image from your Dockerfile, and runs it as a container.
-Every time you click Deploy, the current configuration is applied — changes to settings do not take effect automatically.
+QuickStack clones your repo, builds a Docker image, and runs it as a container.
+Every time you click Deploy, the current configuration is applied.

 Prerequisites